shuntacurosu/JulesRayMARL/README.md

 -   `.github/`: Contains GitHub Actions workflows and templates.
 -   `docs/`: Contains project documentation.
 -   `src/ma_poca/`: Contains the source code for the MA-POCA algorithm, including the custom policy and model with a self-attention critic.
--   `examples/`: Contains an example script to train the MA-POCA agent on a PettingZoo environment.
+-   `examples/`: Contains example scripts to train the MA-POCA agent on PettingZoo environments.
 -   `tests/`: Contains tests for the project.

 ## Development